isc-projects/bind9/bin/dig/host.rst

 .. option:: -T, -U

    This option specifies TCP or UDP.
-By default, ``host`` uses UDP when making queries; the :option:`-T` option makes it use a TCP connection when querying the name server.
+By default, :program:`host` uses UDP when making queries; the :option:`-T` option makes it use a TCP connection when querying the name server.
 TCP is automatically selected for queries that require it, such as zone transfer (AXFR) requests.
 Type ``ANY`` queries default